nora-marie-95/nora-marie-95.github.io/index.md

 The weekday where the most orders are placed is Saturday.
 The time period with the highest number of purchases is between 10 a.m. and 1 p.m.
 <div> <img src="images/Screenshot 2024-02-11 at 14.52.44.png" alt="Cumulative orders per weekday" style="float: left; width: 50%; height: 50%;"/> <img src="images/Screenshot 2024-02-11 at 14.53.02.png" alt="Cumulative orders per time period" style="float: left; width: 50%; height: 60%;" /></div>

 The most expensive products are purchased at 2 a.m.
 The departments with the most product orders are the produce, dairy eggs, snacks and beaverages department!
 <div> <img src="images/Screenshot 2024-02-11 at 14.54.33.png" alt="Mean price in dollars per hour of the day" style="float: left; width: 50%; height: 50%;"/> <img src="images/Screenshot 2024-02-11 at 14.55.05.png" alt="Cumulative orders per department" style="float: left; width: 50%; height: 50%;" /></div>

-Conclusions and Recommendations: The busiest day of the week is Saturday, Instacart needs to have enough staff available.
-The busiest time of the day is 10am – 13pm.
+Conclusions and Recommendations: The busiest day of the week is Saturday and the busiest time of the day is 10am – 13pm.
+Instacart needs to have enough staff available at these times.
 Instacart should schedule ads between 22pm and 9am when there are fewer orders.
 People buy the most expensive products at 2am.
 Instacart should recommend more expensive products at that time.

 ---